tombetthauser/stable-diffusion/README.md

 ## Craiyon

-An open-source text-to-image generation model / platform / tool developed by Hugging Face, a New York based company focused on developing open-source ai resources.
-It was previously named DALL-E mini but changed it's name after being requested to do so by the team that developed DALL-E / DALL-E 2.
+An open-source text-to-image generation model / platform / tool developed by Hugging Face based in New York.
+It was previously named DALL-E mini but the name was changed after a request to do so by the DALL-E team.

+## Hugging Face

+A New York based company focused on developing open-source ai resources.
+As of October 2022 they provide the most accessible downloadable form of stable diffusion.